Hospital of Southern Norway

-Hospital of Southern Norway has large centres at Arendal, Kristiansand, and Flekkefjord.
-There are also smaller centres at Risør, Grimstad, Mandal and Farsund.
+Hospital of Southern Norway has large medical centres in the towns of Arendal, Kristiansand, and Flekkefjord.
+There are also smaller centres in the towns of Risør, Grimstad, Mandal and Farsund.
 In addition, there are small psychiatric drop-ins in many of the smaller municipalities, often with responsibility for patients from neighbouring municipalities.

-In 2004, the hospital took responsibility for alcoholism treatment in the Agder counties, and this came under the psychiatric and psychological treatment in Arendal and Kristiansand.
+In 2004, the hospital took responsibility for alcoholism treatment in Agder, and this came under the psychiatric and psychological treatment in Arendal and Kristiansand.

-Before the health reforms
+History

-Prior to the state taking control of the hospitals on 1 February 2003, the hospital functions were dealt with by the municipality.
+Prior to the state taking control of the hospitals on 1 February 2003, the hospital functions were dealt with by individual municipalities.
 Within the trust of Hospital of Southern Norway, there are the following hospitals: